-In the Assembly, Papan serves on the Appropriations; Communications and Conveyance; Judiciary; Privacy and Consumer Protection; and Rules committees.
+In the Assembly, Papan serves as the Assistant Majority Leader for Policy & Research and on the Appropriations; Communications and Conveyance; Judiciary; and Privacy and Consumer Protection committees.

 Prior to her election to the State Assembly, Papan served as mayor and city councilmember for the City of San Mateo where she was a recognized regional leader championing investment in infrastructure, transit and climate adaptation among many policy pursuits.